Phoon Yew Tien: Early life and education

 Phoon was born in Singapore on 21 August 1952.
 His father was a signboard painter.
 As a child, he would frequently listening to mandarin songs on the radio.
-He studied at River Valley Primary School, and later at Queensway Secondary School.
+He studied at River Valley Primary School, and later at Queenstown Secondary School.
 While he was studying at the school, he joined its Chinese orchestra, playing the dizi.
 He joined the National Theatre Chinese Orchestra in 1968, and was later selected to join the Singapore National Youth Chinese Orchestra.
 He was selected to represent Singapore at the 1970 International Festival of Youth Orchestras, which was held in Lucerne.
 From 1970 to 1973, he was a Sectional Leader in the National Theatre Chinese Orchestra and a Deputy Leader in the Singapore Youth Chinese Orchestra.
 From 1974 to 1979, he was a member of the Singapore Chinese Orchestra.

 After returning from Europe, he took up the piano and the flute.
 He managed to attain a Grade 8 in piano, flute and music theory from ABRSM.
 After receiving a tutelage from composer Leong Yoon Pin, he began composing his own music.
 He won the distinguished prize of the National Songwriting Competition from 1977 to 1979.

 In 1980, Phoon won the Singapore Symphony Orchestra scholarship to study flute at the Queensland Conservatorium of Music in Brisbane.
-While studying, he was encouraged to change course to study composition by his teachers.
+While studying, he was encouraged to change course to study composition by his teacher Elaine Dobson.
 Due to the scholarship, Phoon could not change course so he took up an additional course in composition.
 He won the Dulcie Robertson Prize for best composition in 1980, 1981 and 1983.
 In 1983, he graduated from the university with a Bachelor of Music in Composition and Flute.